AUAShen/vConv/demo.md

 # A motif discovery demo of vConv-based model

 vConv is a novel convolutional layer, which can replace the classic conv layer.
 Here we provide a demo of vConv's application in motif discovery using chipseq peak data as input.
 The input file is in fasta format, each reads is a peak sequence identified from chipseq experiment.
-The demo will train the model and output model's parameters and the extract motifs.
+The demo will train the model and output model's parameters and the extracted motifs.

 # Folder structure: